Terms and Conditions

 (2) If the product specified by the customer in the order is only temporarily unavailable, the supplier shall also immediately inform the customer of this.
 In the event of a delivery delay of more than two weeks, the customer has the right to withdraw from the contract.
 In this case, the supplier is also entitled to withdraw from the contract.
 In doing so, s/he will immediately reimburse any payments already made by the customer.

-(3) The following delivery restrictions shall apply: The supplier only delivers to customers whose ordinary residence (billing address) is in one of the following countries and who can provide a delivery address in the same country: Austria, Belgium, Denmark, Finland, Germany, France, Iceland, Italy, Liechtenstein, Luxembourg, Norway, Netherlands, Poland, Portugal, Sweden, Switzerland, Spain, Czech Republic
+(3) The following delivery restrictions shall apply: The supplier only delivers to customers whose ordinary residence (billing address) is in one of the following countries and who can provide a delivery address in the same country: Austria, Belgium, Bulgaria, Canada, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Norway, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, South Korea, Sweden, Switzerland, Spain, UK, USA

-(4) The customer can make the payment by bank transfer, PayPal or credit card.
+(4) The customer can make the payment by bank transfer, direct debit, PayPal, SOFORT direct payment or credit card.

 (5) Payment of the purchase price is due immediately upon conclusion of the contract.
 If the due date of the payment is determined in accordance with the calendar, the customer shall default by missing the deadline.